 is used for sub-headings on a page.
 Use sub-headings to improve

 the legibility of a page.
 In other words, H4 does not create a new page.

 |Important notice: Never copy your text from Winword or any other "advanced" text processor directly into this site's editor!!!|

 text must not have the slightest formatting (like Winword or CSS) prior

 to being used here, otherwise the layout and even the page breaks will

-be completely and irretrievably screwed up.
+be completely destroyed and will have to be retrieved from a backup.
 In order to avoid that,

 will be auto-formatted in accordance with CF standards.